andedevsecops/aws-data-connector-az-sentinel/README.md

 1. Create a new AWS Lambda and select "Author from scratch"
 2. Give Function Name and select Runtime ".NET Core 2.1 (C#/PowerShell)" and click Create function
 3. After successful creation, now you can change its code and configuration
-4. Under Function code, click on Actions --> Upload a .zip file (SNStoAzSentinel.zip)
+4. Under Function code, click on Actions --> Upload a .zip file (/aws-data-connector-az-sentinel/blob/main/SNStoAzSentinel.zip)
 5. Follow the steps in "### Lambda Configuration" from step 2

+Note: Either you choose Option 1/Option 2, the following configuration steps are mandatory.

 ### Lambda Configuration
 1. Once created, login to the AWS console.
 In Find services, search for Lambda.
 Click on Lambda.